progerjkd/LambdaAPI/README.md

 ![enter image description here](https://raw.githubusercontent.com/progerjkd/LambdaAPI/master/AWS%20Architecture.png)

-As a multi zone deployment, configure the AWS regions in which the app and database will be deployed in the follwing files (defaults to `us-east-1` and `us-east-2`):

-    aws-config.sh
-    dynamodb-config.sh
-    code/db.py
+Attention: the commands above should be performed in the `bash` shell.
+Any shell different of bash can cause fails (mainly in MacOS systems).

 Run the Makefile to create the virtualenv, install the required dependencies and provision the AWS resources: